Listen to this Destination: BBQ article.

 Camden, of course, ordered the ribs.
 I got a pulled pork platter.
 I will start with the ribs.
-They are simply awful, nearly disgusting honestly.
+They weren’t very good.
 I don’t know how anyone could like them.
 They are coated with what I am guessing started as a dry rub.
 It has no flavor and sits on top of the ribs like a layer of sawdust.
 That is the most honest comparison I can make.
 It doesn’t impart flavor, heat, or spice of any sort.
 It coats the tongue and masks any flavor the ribs may have picked up from the smoke.
 We strongly advise against ordering the ribs.
 Camden refused to eat more than one of them.
 He may have eaten two out simply out of feeling guilty for having wasted our money on them.

 Here are his thoughts about the ribs.
 “They had no flavor at all.
 There was no smoke ring, Dad.
 (I had said there was.)
 There was no flavor, whatsoever.”
 He even tried to rub some meat on the side of the ribs on the rub “to get more flavor in the meat….and, that’s not really what it did,” he said.
 I agreed that it didn’t have much flavor.
 “There was like… mostly a fatty taste,” I reported of the rib I tried.
-“It wasn’t like I was eating eating pieces of fat, it was just… fatty meat.”
-Camden said they probably don’t clean their meat of the extra fat and silver skin.
-“Everything is better than those ribs, even the Dukes BBQ is better than those ribs,” Camden finished.
+“It wasn’t like I was eating pieces of fat, it was just… fatty meat,” Camden said they probably don’t clean their meat of the extra fat and silver skin.
+“Everything is better than those ribs,” Camden finished.

 As for the sauces: “They had a vinegar-pepper sauce that you should just pass on; that’s not worth trying.”
 I reported.
 “The mustard sauce was awful.
 It was just like pure mustard.
-Not Dukes like mustard, though; it wasn’t very good.
-I didn’t like that at all.
+Not Dukes like mustard, though.
 I didn’t try the ‘hot red’ sauce, but I did have the red sauce and it was the best of the three… or four, I guess.
-It had a vinegaryness to it.
+It had a “vinegariness” to it.
 It definitely had ketchup in it.”

 3) Hudson’s Smokehouse BBQ on 378 in Lexington, SC.
 Apparently, there are a few Hudson’s BBQ’s in the Columbia area, so to be specific, we went to the one at 4952 Sunset Boulevard in Lexington.
 Heather and I were taking Camden and his friend Derek to the State Museum in Columbia.
 We knew since we were traveling that we would need to find a BBQ place to try out.
 As usual, Heather hit the internet, looking up reviews of various places in the area.
 Because of both proximity and review quality, we picked Hudson’s.
 I’m glad we did.